 Genetically Modified Foods *

 Figure 1.
-Using the GMO Investigator Kit, you can perform PCR and DNA electrophoresis, which is shown here (a gel is being loaded with DNA), to test for GMO-associated DNA sequences in food products.
+You can perform PCR and DNA electrophoresis, which is shown here (a gel is being loaded with DNA), to test for GMO-products.
 (Photo courtesy of Bio-Rad Laboratories, Inc.)

 Cite This PageGeneral citation information is provided here.
 Be sure to check the formatting, including capitalization, for the method you are using and update your citation, as needed.

 Ask an ExpertThe Ask an Expert Forum is intended to be a place where students can go to find answers to science questions that they have been unable to find using other resources.
 If you have specific questions about your science fair project or science fair, our team of volunteer scientists can help.
 Our Experts won't do the work for you, but they will make suggestions, offer guidance, and help you troubleshoot.

 If you like this project, you might enjoy exploring these related careers:

 Agricultural TechnicianAs the world's population grows larger, it is important to improve the quality and yield of food crops and animal food sources.
 Agricultural technicians work in the forefront of this very important research area by helping scientists conduct novel experiments.
 If you would like to combine technology with the desire to see things grow, then read further to learn more about this exciting career.
 Read more